 No online GED testing

-With the help of preparation classes, passing the GED exam will become less stressful.
 The official HSE (high school equivalency) test can only be taken at state-designated testing sites.
 You need to report in person if you want to sit for the exam.
 Online testing is NOT possible.
 Websites that tell you something different are false!
 The diplomas or certificates that these con artists issue are absolutely worthless, and will surely not be accepted for admission into colleges, universities, or by employers.

 GED – one test at a time